 - Make the toy act like a mouse or a bird to pique your cat's curiosity.
 Pretend that the toy is a frightened little critter.
 It runs away from the fierce kitty; it hides around the corner, it ducks under the rug, it freezes.
 Don't overdo it; subtle moves are quite effective.
 Vary the speed and direction of the toy.
 Bonus: set out boxes and tunnels that both cat and "mouse" can strategically use for cover.

 - Let kitty set the pace.
 You can't force a cat into playing, but you can try different approaches to see what generates interest.
 If nothing else, your creative attempts will amuse him.
 You might try dimming the lights since cats like to hunt when it's darker.
 Match the action intensity to your cat's interest.
 After a while, you'll get to know his playing style and his look that says "I'm ready to play!"

 - Let him win.
 Don't make it too easy; let your cat enjoy the pursuit.
 But when he comes in for the big pounce, let him score a direct hit and savor the thrill of victory.

 - Play to strengthen a relationship or ease stress.
 Your cat will enjoy regular play sessions with you - you make his toys come to life.
 In a multiple cat household, an invigorating play session with the humans can help the cats get along.

-- After you've gone for 10-15 minutes and your cat has just scored a decisive victory;
+- After you've gone for 10 to 15 minutes and your cat has just scored a decisive victory;

 - You've tried for a few minutes to engage your cat in a play session, but he's just not into it right now.